-Montana to become first US state to ban TikTok
+TikTok: Montana to become first US state to ban app on personal devices

 Mr Shou repeatedly said that it would never spy on Americans - despite admitting that employees had used the TikTok accounts of journalists to obtain information about them.

-The same month, US President Joe Biden told ByteDance that the company faces a potential federal ban if it does not divest its ownership in the app.

-TikTok said in a statement on Wednesday that it was used by "hundreds of thousands of people" in Montana.
+Earlier in March, the US government said ByteDance should sell TikTok or face a possible ban in the country.

 The penalties apply to companies, but not individual users.
-Firms that break the law face a penalty of up to $10,000 (£8,012), which would be enforced by Montana's Department of Justice.
+Firms that break the law face penalties of up to $10,000 (£8,012), which would be enforced by Montana's Department of Justice.

+It means that technology giants like Apple and Google could face fines if they allow TikTok to be downloaded in Montana from their app stores.

 TikTok's owner ByteDance has repeatedly denied it is controlled by the Chinese government.